jensmjahle/Sparesti-backend/README.md

 ### Display java documentation:

 1. Navigate to the root folder of the project
-2. Run the following command to generate the java documentation:
+2. Run the following command to generate the java documentation.
+Ignore any warnings that appear in the terminal.

 ```sh
  mvn javadoc:javadoc